yosang/csharp-unit-testing/readme.md

 # To see whats currently on the solution
 dotnet sln list

-# To remove one from the solution while testing another simply swap them from the solution list and so on...
-dotnet sln remove tests/NUnit/Tests.NUnit.csproj dotnet sln add tests/xUnit/Tests.xUnit.csproj
 ```

-Use `dotnet test` to test either framework.

 # NUnit syntax
 - `[SetUp]` - Setup Attribute allows a method to run first before the other `[Test]` methods.